 Phil has a particular interest in public and administrative law.

-He is currently instructed as part of the Iraq Fatality Investigations, established following R (Ali Mousa and others) v Secretary of State for Defence EWHC 1412 (Admin) in order to meet the state’s obligations under Article 2 of the ECHR.
+He is currently instructed as part of the counsel team to the Iraq Fatality Investigations, established following R (Ali Mousa and others) v Secretary of State for Defence EWHC 1412 (Admin) in order to meet the state’s obligations under Article 2 of the ECHR.

 He has also assisted in an appeal concerning mandatory life sentences, and has experience of appeals in further constitutional matters, such as the incarceration of child detainees in adult facilities, from other jurisdictions.